-In light of British Rowing (BR) decision to allow all types of rowing to commence 29th August 2020 TPGC Committee have put together this Code of Conduct which all members who wish to return to rowing must follow.
+In light of the easing of government guidelines on 17th May 2021 TPGC Committee have amended this Code of Conduct accordingly.
+All members who wish to return to rowing must follow it.

 This code will be reviewed by the Committee as we go forward and see how matters develop and the code operates.